10 Best Things to Do in White Sands National Park

 Distance: 4.6 miles / 7.4 km

-The 4.6-mile (7.4 km) roundtrip loop begins at the furthest trailhead off Dunes Drive and ventures straight into the heart of the dune field through some of the most beautiful, untouched, and pristine sand dunes in the park, leading to the point where the gypsum sand dunes suddenly end and the Alkali Flats begin.
+That said, the 4.6-mile (7.4 km) roundtrip loop begins at the furthest trailhead off Dunes Drive and ventures straight into the heart of the dune field through some of the most beautiful, untouched, and pristine sand dunes in the park, leading to the point where the gypsum sand dunes abruptly end and the Alkali Flats begin!

 Read My Separate Post: Alkali Flat Trail